 Our foundation year course is a great route into a fine art degree, especially if you don’t meet the necessary requirements to enter a three-year undergraduate degree in fine art or painting.

-The Cass, where our Fine Art (including foundation year) BA degree is taught, has an excellent reputation for its courses.
-We’re ranked fourth in the UK for art in the Guardian’s university league tables 2019.
+Our School of Art, Architecture and Design, where our Fine Art (including foundation year) BA degree is taught, has an excellent reputation for its courses.
+We’re ranked seventh in the UK for art in the Guardian’s university league tables 2020.

 In your foundation year you'll undertake intensive studio workshops that will allow you to develop a range of skills and techniques that you will be able to take with you into the following years of your fine art degree.